-Eighteen patients and seven physicians participated in individual, semi-structured interviews by one researcher (TL) from July to December 2019.
-Interviews were from 30 to 45 minutes long.
+Eighteen patients and seven physicians participated in individual, semi-structured interviews by one researcher (TLL) from July to December 2019.
+Interviews were 30 to 45 min long.
 The interview guide was developed with input from key informants and the consensus of the research group.
-It was iteratively revised over the course of interviews to include themes developed through the analysis.
+Questions in the patient interview guide addressed the patient's experience of bothersome symptoms, their impression of their relationship with their physician, examples of good appointments and challenging ones, health goals and thoughts about how their physician could help them achieve their goals.
+The physician interview began with a description of a prototypic patient who is difficult to reassure about persistent symptoms and asked them to reflect on interactions with similar patients.
+They were asked to describe their experiences in these interactions, their concerns, example of good and challenging appointments, their goals for the patient and their impression of the patients' goals.
+Both interview guides were iteratively revised over the course of interviews to include themes developed through the analysis.
 In addition to responses to the interview guide questions, participants were invited to share any experience they thought was relevant.
-Data collection continued until we achieved theoretical saturation (28).
-Interviews were anonymized, transcribed and analyzed concurrently with data collection.
+Data collection continued until we achieved theoretical saturation.31 Interviews were anonymized, transcribed and analysed concurrently with data collection.